rails/sprockets/README.md

 ### Index files are proxies for folders

 In Sprockets index files such as `index.js` or `index.css` files inside of a folder will generate a file with the folder's name.
 So if you have a `foo/index.js` file it will compile down to `foo.js`.
-This is similar to NPM's behavior of using [folders as modules](https://nodejs.org/api/modules.html#modules_folders_as_modules).
+This is similar to Node.js's behavior of using [folders as modules](https://nodejs.org/api/modules.html#modules_folders_as_modules).
 It is also somewhat similar to the way that a file in `public/my_folder/index.html` can be reached by a request to `/my_folder`.
 This means that you cannot directly use an index file.
 For example this would not work:

 ```
 <%= asset_path("foo/index.js") %>